-The Nirbhaya Fund, introduced in Union Budget 2013-14, has a total corpus of Rs.
+The Nirbhaya Fund, introduced in Union Budget 2013-14 has a total corpus of Rs.
 3,000 crore.
-The Fund remained un-utilised in the first two years.
-A Scheme for Safety of Women in Public Road Transport was allocated Rs.653 crore in 2015-16 (BE) but Revised Estimates reflect that it hasn't been utilised.
-An amount of Rs.
-150 crores is reflecting as Revised Estimates in the Budget of Ministry of Home Affairs for Schemes meant of Women's Safety.
-Additionally, as reflected in 2016-17 (BE), schemes of Ministry of Women and Child Development amounting Rs.
-500 crore will be met from the Fund this year.
+The Fund remained largely un-utilised in the first two years.
+In 2015-16 BE, a Scheme for Safety of Women in Public Road Transport was allocated Rs.
+653 crore but this allocation remained unutilised.
+Additionally, Rs.
+150 crores was allocated to the Ministry of Home Affairs for Schemes meant for Women's Safety in 2015-16 BE.
+In 2016-17 BE, Rs.
+500 crore has been allocated to schemes of Ministry of Women and Child Development and Rs.
+150 crore to the Ministry of Home Affairs, to be met from Nirbhaya Fund.